Should Merchants Manage Fraud In-House or Outsource to a Professional?

 In-house teams come to recognize fraud and chargeback patterns and can adjust preemptively.
 For example, fraud associated with Black Friday is predictable; in-house teams can anticipate their staffing needs and adjust accordingly.
 However, when fraud spikes unexpectedly, most in-house teams aren’t properly equipped to deal with the increased risk exposure.
 They are far less agile than a professional with limitless resources.

 In-house teams definitely have the edge when it comes to business operations and product knowledge.
 No one knows the business better than its own employees.
 However, this insider intelligence must be considered against a fraud expert’s unique understanding of the industry and emerging threats.
-An in-house team understands the risks associated with that business, but a professional understand the evolving threats associated with countless businesses in diverse industries.
+An in-house team understands the risks associated with that business, but a professional understands the evolving threats associated with countless businesses in diverse industries.

 Obtaining efficiency and optimum profitability in-house is expensive.
 If tools can improve the effectiveness of a given strategy even a little, the impact will be a significant improvement to the bottom line.
 This includes improved merchant-issuer relationships, improved customer satisfaction, fewer manual reviews, and decreased false positives.